t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 5. Application security.

-IMPORTANT: Note that each of these exemplary profiles aims at summarizing the required security requirements for different exemplary applicaton areas and at providing a set of initial security features.
+IMPORTANT: Note that each of these exemplary profiles aims at summarizing the required security requirements for different exemplary application areas and at providing a set of initial security features.
 In other words, these profiles reflect the need for different security configurations, depending on the threat and trust models of the underlying applications.
 In this sense, this section does not provide an overview of existing protocols as done in previous sections of the Internet Draft, but it rather explicitly describes what should be in place to ensure secure system operation.
 Observe also that this list of security profiles is not exhaustive and that it should be considered just as an example not related to existing legal regulations for any existing application.

 The remainder of this section is organized as follows.
 Section {{sec6-1}} first describes four generic security profiles and discuss how different applications of IP networks, e.g., 6LoWPAN/CoAP networks, involve different security needs.
 The following five subsections summarize the expected security features or capabilities for each the security profile with regards to "Security Architecture", "Security Model", "Security Bootstrapping", "Network Security", and "Application Security".